frank2/quadra/README.md

 A crossed polarization is quite literal-- a hypothetical state in which the number is both positive and negative.
 Its opposite is divergent-- a contradiction of polarization, in which the number is polarized but not polarized.
 I still have no fucking clue where these in particular will lead.
 Nothing is still unsigned-- though not because it's impossible, but more because it's superfluous.
 Everything leads to nothing. `x0` is equal to `+0` because unlike other values, 0 is the same value across all poles.

 With that in mind, let's cover numbers and mathematics.

+## Addition and Subtraction

 Addition and subtraction works the same way, so long as you respect the polarization of numbers.

 Let's walk through some basic addition exercises.